One.Tel: The pre-IPO years: 1995 to 1997

 Jodee Rich and Brad Keeling decided to start a telephone company in August 1994.
 Jodee Rich developed a business plan for the company in September 1994.
 The ownership structure of the company in February 1995 was: Optus 28.5%; FAI 18%; James Packer 5%; Kalara Investments 50% (approximately).
 Kalara Investments was owned by Jodee Rich and Brad Keeling.
 The total initial seed capital for One.Tel was approximately $5 million.
 One.Tel was officially launched by Rodney Adler on 1 May 1995.

-The link with Australia's second largest telecommunications company, Optus, proved crucial to the company's early success.
-One.Tel initially operated largely as a reseller of Optus services, receiving $120 for each mobile telephone customer that it attracted.
-The Optus contract was a wonderful deal for One.Tel and a terrible deal for Optus.
-One.Tel did not even need to sign up a customer to a long-term contract, it merely needed to have a customer accept a SIM card in order to receive $120 from Optus.
-This reportedly led to some unusual business practices, such as paying customers $10 to accept a new SIM card.
-Many SIM cards were never used.
-It also had an adverse impact on the credit-worthiness of One.Tel's customers, as One.Tel signed up many people who would not have been accepted as customers by other telephone carriers.
-It has been reported that One.Tel's customers were mainly "single mothers, pensioners and teenagers".
-This aspect of the business has led some commentators to speculate that the business was initially conceived as a pump and dump operation - a business that had no long-term future, but was being built up for a quick sale via an initial public offering (IPO).

-Between May 1995 and September 1996 One.Tel increased its customer base from zero to over 100,000.
-Optus decided to end its dealings with the company in September 1996, selling its shareholding back to the company for $4 million and paying compensation of $19.75 million for ending the $120 million deal early.

 In its annual report for the year ended 30 June 1997, One.Tel reported revenue of $148 million and a before tax profit of $7.5 million.
 At that time the company had almost 300 staff.